Bistard/nota/README.md

       * [ ] directory config with local save
 * [x] ⭐markdownView
   * [x] vditor preview
-  * [ ] vditor needs to be rendered before window created
+  * [ ] vditor needs to be rendered before window created (not sure if still necessary)
   * [x] open and render a .md file (by inserting plainText)
   * [x] tool bar
     * [ ] remove default tool bar